Does Kratom Interact With Ivermectin?

-Yellow-vein kratom is the odd-man-out.
-It doesn’t really have any unique qualities as it’s almost the same as green.
-The only difference is it’s the mildest — perfect for first-timers and those with a sensitivity to kratom.
+Yellow-vein kratom is the odd man out.
+It has no unique qualities as it’s almost the same as green.
+The only difference is it’s the mildest — perfect for first-timers and those sensitive to kratom.

-If your goal is to stay safe, you shouldn’t be taking kratom and ivermectin.
+If your goal is to stay safe, you shouldn’t take kratom and ivermectin.

-Metabolic inhibition is probably not that big of a deal because ivermectin is typically only taken once.
-However, other factors can put you at much bigger risk, like crossing the blood-brain barrier.
+Metabolic inhibition is probably not a big deal because ivermectin is typically only taken once.
+However, other factors, like ivermectin crossing the blood-brain barrier, can put you at a much bigger risk.

 Additionally, if, for some reason, you have to take ivermectin continually, then you should abstain from using kratom in the meantime.

-If you feel like you must continue using kratom, consult with your doctor about what other alternatives may be correct for you.
+If you feel you must continue using kratom, consult your doctor about what other alternatives may be best.

 - González Canga, A., Sahagún Prieto, A. M., Diez Liébana, M. J., Fernández Martínez, N., Sierra Vega, M., & García Vieitez, J. J. (2008).
 The pharmacokinetics and interactions of ivermectin in humans—a mini-review.
 The AAPS journal, 10(1), 42-46.